zsteinkamp/steinkamp.us/pages/posts/2023-10-27-the-positive-roi-of-therapy.md

 I found her through Psychology Today's therapist directory.
 I had been seeing a marriage counselor for several months, but once it was obvious things were not going to turn around in my marriage, I shifted my attention to my own care and growth.

-In the directory, Daniella had a nice picture and her blurb felt like she was operating in a familiar space.
+In the directory, Daniela had a nice picture and her blurb felt like she was operating in a familiar space.
 I got really lucky that I found her on the first shot.
 We had a short intro conversation and I felt comfortable with her right away.

 I met with her in her office near downtown San Jose every two weeks starting in 2015.
 It happened to be a convenient location for my commute.
 Life took her to the east coast, and so we continued meeting over video from there on out.
 I took a pause from therapy for a short time early on, but reached out again when I was facing a new and difficult situation, and have kept the continuity since then.